eerimoq/pumbaa/docs/library-reference/pumbaa/drivers.rst

    .. method:: search()

-      Search network for devices.
+      Search for devices on the one wire bus.
 The device id of all found devices are stored and returned by :meth:`.get_devices`.

    .. method:: get_devices()